rurreac/slider/README.md

 ##### Socks
 ```
-Slider> socks -h
+Slider# socks -h
-Runs or Kills a Reverse Socks server

 Usage: socks [flags]

-Flags:
-  -e	Exposes socks port to all interfaces
-  -k int
-    	Kills Socks5 Listener and Server on a Session ID
+  -s, --session  Run a Socks5 server over an SSH Channel on a Session ID (default 0)
-  -p int
-    	Uses this port number as local Listener, otherwise randomly selected
+  -p, --port     Use this port number as local Listener, otherwise randomly selected (default 0)
-  -s int
-    	Runs a Socks5 server over an SSH Channel on a Session ID
+  -k, --kill     Kill Socks5 Listener and Server on a Session ID (default 0)
+  -e, --expose   Expose port to all interfaces (default false)

+One flag required from each group:

+  -s/--session, -k/--kill

+Mutually exclusive flags:

+  -k/--kill, -s/--session
+  -k/--kill, -p/--port
+  -k/--kill, -e/--expose
 ```
-Slider will create an SOCKSv5 server on the Client side and forward the connection to the Server side to the specified port, or a port randomly selected if not specified.
+Slider will create an SOCKSv5 server on the Client side and forward the connection to the Server side on the specified port, or a port randomly selected if not specified.

 If a port is not specified using the `-p` flag, one  will be automatically assigned.